WenSimEHRP/wensimehrp.github.io/src/articles/paiagram-0.typ

 )[pyETRC], and a bit later, #elink("https://github.com/CDK6182CHR/qETRC")[qETRC].#footnote[Both qETRC and pyETRC are developed by #elink(
     "https://github.com/cdk6182chr",
   )[x.e.p.].
-They are not official predecessors of ETRC.].
+They are not official successors of ETRC.].
 I was too dumb to install a JDK for ETRC, and I couldn't read OuDia's Japanese interface, so I tried py and qETRC and -- I didn't know if it is because I was too stupid or both apps were poorly designed -- I just couldn't get the hang of them.